 In addition to the tax implications which may arise (detailed below), a question should be asked as to who is in line to receive the assets of the trust upon winding up.

 As a general rule the assets on winding up of the Trust are distributed to the final beneficiaries.
 The question is whether you are the beneficiary that is entitled to such distribution.
-If answer to this is no, then perhaps variation to the Trust Deed may need to be made first before proceeding with winding up.
-Alternatively a distribution of most of the capital be made prior to winding up.
+If the answer to this is no, then perhaps variation to the Trust Deed may need to be made first before proceeding with winding up.
+Alternatively, the distribution of most of the capital is made prior to winding up.

 From Tax perspective

-Winding up or a resettlement gives rise to a disposal of trust assets with corresponding income tax and GST implications which include:
+Winding up or resettlement gives rise to disposal of trust assets with corresponding income tax and GST implications which include:

 - Winding up or resettlement is treated as a disposal at market value which gives rise to immediate depreciation recovery for depreciable property.